• Skip to primary navigation

 • 2 tablespoons butter salted or unsalted

-• 1 lb peas frozen, 450 g
+• 1 lb peas frozen

-• ¼ cup water or vegetable broth, 60 ml, Note 2
+• ¼ cup water or vegetable broth, Note 2

 • fine sea salt and freshly ground black pepper

-• small bunch of parsley or dill
+• a small bunch of dill or parsley, you can use frozen

 Instructions